Abasz/ESPRowingMonitor/README.md

 ### Noise filtering

-Unlike ORM, the ESP Rowing Monitor has limited noise filtering capabilities.
+Unlike ORM, the ESP Rowing Monitor has limited noise filtering capabilities on the ISR level.
 ESP Rowing Monitor implements only one impulse noise filter.
 This is based on the minimum required time between impulses.
 This means that the hardware used for sensing should produce clean impulses, and read switches with debounce may not yield accurate results.
 However, if the impulses per revolution are low (e.g. 1), and the minimum time between impulses can be set to a sufficiently high value, it may still work.

 Please see [Sensor signal filter settings](docs/settings.md#sensor-signal-filter-settings) for more details.